 - If you are 16 or 17 years of age, you are required to submit a permission letter from your home high school to the Admissions Office.
 If you are homeschooled, you must provide a letter of verification from your local Educational Service District (ESD).
 Letters are not required for summer term enrollment.

-- Take Reading, Writing and Math Placement Tests – All new students planning to take credit classes must complete placement testing before they can register for classes.
-Bring transcripts for previous college level course work in math or language arts or you have take the ACT or SAT to your advising meeting, as you may not need to take the placement test.
-Testing schedules are available at the four Testing Center locations and online.
-Your scores determine which classes you'll be able to take.
-Sample tests are available online.
+All new students planning to take credit classes must complete the course placement process before they can register for classes.
+This may include taking placement tests.
+You should bring transcripts for previous college level course work in math or language arts and any ACT or SAT scores to your advising meeting, as you may not need to take the placement test.
+Learn more about placement testing.

-- Academic Advising/Class Scheduling – Only high school counselors or home-school educators may approve classes to be used as high school credit.
-High School Completion Specialists serve as your campus contact.
+Only high school counselors or home-school educators may approve classes to be used as high school credit.
 College advisors are available to maximize your "earned college credits" by creating an academic plan.

-- Payment Arrangements – You must pay for your classes in full or have a college-approved financial arrangement in place two (2) Mondays prior to the start of the term.
+You must pay for your classes in full or have a college-approved financial arrangement in place two Mondays prior to the start of the term.
 Students who do not meet the payment deadline are subject to being deleted from their course registration.
-Confirm billing arrangements made through your high school with your HS Counselor.
+Confirm billing arrangements made through your high school with your high school counselor.

-- Arrange Transportation – If you plan to drive to campus, purchase a parking permit online through MyPCC; click on the Paying for College Tab; under the Parking and Transportation area click on Parking Permits/Fees and follow the instructions.
-You can also learn about all your transportation options, including shuttle schedules, bus passes and more.
+If you plan to drive to campus, purchase a parking permit online through MyPCC.
+You can find a link in the Term-to-term Checklist on the MyPCC Home tab.
+You can also learn about transportation options, including shuttle schedules, bus passes and more.

-- Student ID Card – Student services such as the PCC shuttle, computer labs, libraries and testing centers require a PCC student I.D.
-After registering for credit classes go to an Admission and Registration Office with a valid government issued identification to obtain your student I.D.
-The College accepts a passport, Driver's License, Military Identification card, Alien Registration Receipt Card (with photograph) and photo identification cards issued by state or government agency.
+Student services such as the PCC shuttle, computer labs, libraries, and testing centers require a PCC student ID.
+After registering for credit classes go to an Enrollment Services Office with a valid government issued identification to get your ID card.
+Learn more about getting your ID card, including the types of identification we accept and where to get your ID card.

-- Go to classes – You are expected to attend all classes in which you are enrolled or waitlisted.
+You are expected to attend all classes in which you are enrolled or waitlisted.
 Your seat in the class may be given away to another student if you don't attend the first class session!
 If you do not attend or stop attending classes and fail to personally drop within the refund period, you will be responsible for all tuition and fees.
 If on a waitlist you could be automatically enrolled.
-You must check your MyPCC in order to manage your course enrollment.
+You must check your MyPCC and your MyPCC email to manage your course enrollment.